fathozt/MyProject/README.md

 I used Repository desing pattern for this project to write less code and to bring a standart.

 Used code first approach to create database with MSSQL.

+Unfortunately I am no longer studying .Net core anymore.
+But it was a fun learning to me.